richardklingler/usbthermocouple/README.md

 ### USB Commands

-THe device not only sends the values out the USB interface, but also can receive simple commands like setting the clock and interval of measurements.
+The device not only sends the values out the USB interface but can also receive simple commands like setting the clock and interval of measurements.

 #### Setting the RTC time